The Importance of Balanced Blood Sugar

 What Impacts Our Blood Glucose?

-There are many factors that can affect blood sugar levels such as specific foods, exercise, and stress levels.
-When we eat foods or choose drinks that contain carbohydrates–especially those that are particularly high in carbohydrates–our bodies need to break them down into glucose molecules.
-Therefore, after eating, it is normal to have a spike in glucose levels, but if you have a good blood sugar balance, the spike should gradually come back down to baseline within a few hours.
-In order for glucose molecules to enter our cells and be used for energy and aid in blood sugar balance, we need the help of insulin
+Many factors can affect blood sugar levels, such as specific foods, exercise, and stress levels.
+When we eat foods or choose drinks containing carbohydrates–especially those particularly high in carbohydrates–our bodies need to break them down into glucose molecules.
+Therefore, after eating, it is expected to have a spike in glucose levels, but if you have a good blood sugar balance, the spike should gradually return to baseline within a few hours.
+For glucose molecules to enter our cells and be used to make cellular energy (ATP), we need the help of a hormone, insulin

 insulin

 Insulin is a hormone that is naturally secreted by the pancreas.
 As blood sugar rises, insulin rushes out to help traveling glucose in the bloodstream find its way into our cells.
 Think of this hormone as the key to unlocking the cell for glucose to flood in and provide the energy our bodies need.
-Insulin is vital for glucose, blood glucose balance, and therefore, our overall health.
+Insulin is vital for blood glucose balance and, therefore, our overall health.

 Insulin resistance can affect anyone and it can be temporary or chronic.
 Although you do not need to be diabetic to be insulin resistant, it is the major cause of diabetes.
 Some causes of insulin resistance include: